GiuseppeSoriano/WeFood/Documentation/Documentation.md

 \newpage

 # 6. Queries
-Here are all the queries required to access the databases and implement the functionalities of *WeFood*.
+Here are all the queries required to access the databases and implement *WeFood* functionalities.
 They are grouped into basic CRUD operations and more intricate aggregations or query suggestions.

 ## 6.1.
 CRUD operations
 The set of fundamental operations includes creating, reading, updating, and deleting data within the databases.